pauloteixeira01/My-Series-Project/README.md

-To start run: yarn start in terminal and node ./node_modules/minhas-series-server/index.js in another
+To start run: 'yarn start' in terminal and 'node ./node_modules/minhas-series-server/index.js' in another

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).